-George Lucas continues to mislead millions of people into believing that the most powerful force in the universe is, well, “The Force”.
+George Lucas continues to mislead millions of people into believing that the most powerful force in the universe is, well, the Force.
 But every successful household CEO knows for a fact that Lucas is dead wrong.
 That is not surprising at all given that Lucas is a filmmaker and not an astrophysicist.
-In fact, it was none other than Albert Einstein, the true authority on this topic, who unequivocally stated that, “there is no greater power in the universe than the power of compound interest.”
+In fact, it was none other than Albert Einstein — the true authority on this topic — who said, “there is no greater power in the universe than the power of compound interest.”
 And has there ever been a greater authority on the universe than Mr. Einstein?

 Honestly, who could argue with Al on this?
-Yes, I know Al is dead, but let’s not quibble over technicalities.
+Yes, he’s dead, but let’s not quibble over technicalities.

-In a nutshell, the growth of your money sped up because not only was your original penny collecting interest — but ALL the pennies you received as interest also began to earn interest.
-This growth upon growth is known as “compounding”, and that’s where the term “compound interest” comes from.
+In a nutshell, the growth of your money sped up because not only was your original penny collecting interest — but all of the pennies you received as interest also began to earn interest.
+This growth upon growth is known as “compounding,” and that’s where the term “compound interest” comes from.